tamiespinosa/Election_Analysis/README.md

  Jefferson | 38,855        | 10.5%        |
  Arapahoe  | 24,801        | 6.7%         |

-### <a name="candidateresults"></a>Results by Candidate
+* Of the counties were the votes were counted,the one with the largest turnout was Denver.

-The candidates that received votes from those three counties are shown in the table below.
-Diana DeGette received 73.8% of the votes, making her the winner of the popular vote.
+* The candidates that received votes from those three counties are shown in the table below.

 **Candidate**|**Total Votes**|**Percentage**|
  --- |---|---|